oneblink/sdk-dotnet/docs/models/FormElement.md

 ##### `FormElement.CreateBooleanElement()`

-Creates a new FormElement defined as a compliance element, including all parameters that are relevant to compliance elements only
+Creates a new FormElement defined as a Boolean element, including all parameters that are relevant to boolean elements only

 | Parameter                              | Required | Type                               | Default Value |
 | -------------------------------------- | -------- | ---------------------------------- | ------------- |